Lutheran Social Service of Minnesota

-Lutheran Social Service of Minnesota (LSS) is a social service organization headquartered in Saint Paul, Minnesota, with programs serving residents in each of the state's 87 counties.
+Lutheran Social Service of Minnesota (LSS or LSSMN) is a social service organization headquartered in Saint Paul, Minnesota, with programs serving residents in each of the state's 87 counties.

-As one of the largest social service non-profit organizations in Minnesota, LSS employs over 2,400 staff and is supported by 10,000 volunteers.
+As one of the largest social service non-profit organizations in Minnesota, LSS employs over 2,500 staff and is supported by 10,000 volunteers.
 The organization traces its roots to 1865 when Reverend Eric Norelius took in four orphaned Swedish children, founding the Vasa Children's Home.

 History

 In 1865, Reverend Eric Norelius of Vasa Lutheran Church in Welch, Minnesota purchased ten acres of land near the site of the congregation for an orphanage with cropland to support operating costs.
 The congregation was caring for four orphaned children in the church basement and needed a formal home as they took in more children.
 This became Vasa Children's Home, Minnesota's first orphanage.
 Norelius managed the home until 1876 when he transferred supervision to the Minnesota Conference of the Augustana Lutheran Synod.
 After being rebuilt twice due to tornado and fire damage, the home moved to its present Red Wing, Minnesota location in 1926.

 On January 1, 1963, Lutheran Social Service of Minnesota was established through the merger of several predecessor organizations, including the Lutheran Welfare Society and the Board of Christian Service, which then administered Vasa Children's Home.

 In 2012, LSS combined its adoption services with Children's Home Society of Minnesota, forming the largest adoption agency in the state.

 In August of 2019, Minnesota Governor Tim Walz appointed then-CEO of LSS Jodi Harpstead commissioner of the state Department of Human Services.
 She had been president and CEO of LSS since September 2011.
 Harpstead stepped down from her position at LSS when her appointment took effect in September of 2019.